angelocandari/frontend-nanodegree-mobile-portfolio/README.md

 - Placed all css, js, images in their respective folders.
 - All sub-section HTMLs are placed under _views_ folder.
 - Added _alt_ on all images.
+- Placed all cacheable files on _public_ folder.

 ## III.
 Optimization Actions
 #### Increasing Page Speed Score